Valkyria Chronicles (video game): Gameplay

-Each character in the game fulfills a specific role — for instance, Alicia is a mid-range rifle-toting scout, while Welkin is a tank commander.
-Other roles include Shocktroopers (assault infantry), "Lancers" specializing in anti-tank warfare, snipers, and engineers.
+Each character in the game fulfills a specific role — for instance, Alicia is a mid-range rifle-toting Scout, while Welkin is a Tank Commander.
+Other roles include Shocktroopers (assault infantry); Lancers, who specialize in anti-tank warfare; Engineers, who have poor combat skills but can repair tanks, remove landmines, and replenish the ammunition of allied soldiers; and Snipers.
 These various units form a rock-paper-scissors dynamic of strength and weakness.
 The foot soldiers (Scout, Shocktrooper, and Sniper) are effective against slower anti-tank units, anti-tank units can quickly destroy tanks with a well-aimed shot, and tanks are generally devastating against infantry, whose anti-personnel weapons are unable to inflict any significant frontal damage.
 While each character within a class is basically similar in terms of weaponry and statistics, each individual has a distinguishing set of Potentials: special abilities or stat modifiers triggered by various psychological or environmental factors in battle.

 The environment also factors heavily in combat.
 In an urban level, for example, snipers can be sent onto rooftops to eliminate unsuspecting enemies below.
 Tanks can knock down walls and other obstacles to open new paths.
 Buildings and other structures offer hard cover around which to maneuver.
 Foliage offers soft cover to reduce the chance of being spotted by the enemy and to confound their aim when seen.
 As the Gallian forces advance across the battlefield, control points can be captured, giving the player a tactical advantage and offering additional locations in which to call reinforcements.
 As Welkin, the player can issue various Orders for the purpose of things such as artillery strikes, supervising medics, and improving offensive or defensive capabilities of various characters.